 Advancing the Common Good

-For more than 80 years, United Way of Central West Virginia has supported health and
+Since 1931, with the original Community Chest and inception of the organization, United Way of Central West Virginia has supported health and

 social service programs that have helped thousands of individuals lead healthier and more productive lives.

-In October 2015, United Way Board of Directors approved the preparation of an assessment of health and social services needs in Boone, Clay, Kanawha, Logan and Putnam counties.
+of health and social services needs in Boone, Clay, Kanawha, Logan and Putnam counties.

 Click here to download the 2016 Community Needs Accessment

-In 2015, 60,282 individuals were served by United Way supported programs.
+Every year thousands of local people are served by United Way supported programs.
 Advancing the common good is less about helping one person at a time and more about changing systems to help all of us.
 We are all connected and interdependent.

 Your contribution works to ensure children and youth achieve their potential through enrichment programs, mentoring, leadership development, career exploration, and other activities designed to help them become productive members of our community.